Turn Claude Into Your Personal AI Assistant (Outcome First Prompt Framework)

 - Must avoid jargon and generic phrases

-Part 4: Format — Tell Claude How to Package It
+Part 4: Format — Tell Claude Exactly How to Deliver the Output

 - Outcome: Analyze this month’s customer churn data and identify the top three reasons people cancelled.